bw2/bw2.github.io/2022-05-04-phenotype-based-prioritization.md

 - 2 cases: solved with a gene that was previously associated with a different disease phenotype.
 - 14 cases: solved with a gene not previously associated with a disease.

-LIRICAL correctly identified the correct gene in 65 out of the 75 cases (87%), and in 42 out of 75 cases (56%) it was in the top 3.
+LIRICAL correctly identified the correct gene in 65 out of the 75 cases (87%), and in 42 out of 75 cases (56%) the correct gene was in the top 3.

 This histogram show how often LIRICAL ranked the correct gene in the top 5, between 6-10, and >10th in the list, colored by inheritance mode.
 The x-axis represents # of cases: